mitnk/h2okv/README.md

 ### Queries

-The query is formed as follows:
+The query is formed as follow:

     +--------+-----+------+--------+----------+
     | Header | CMD | Flag | Length | Content  |